 Children with AD(H)D have significant difficulties in learning and social life.
 Teachers feel particularly challenged by the attention and discipline problems associated with AD(H)S. Regardless of their intellectual potential, the particular perceptual and response style of affected children often impairs their learning ability, memory, and emotion regulation, which can lead to lack of (mutual) understanding, stigmatisation, social exclusion, and even school dropout.

-TAC aims to set the stage for the necessary updating of curricula and professional development for kindergarten, elementary, and secondary school educators to meet the needs of children with AD(H)D in mainstream schools.
+TAC aimed at setting the stage for the necessary updating of curricula and professional development for kindergarten, elementary, and secondary school educators to meet the needs of children with AD(H)D in mainstream schools.

-To this end, TAC will design, develop, test, and deliver a pedagogical competency framework for addressing AD(H)D-relevant behaviour in the classroom and ready-to-use training and professional development opportunities, culturally responsive to the contexts of the partner countries and suitable for integration into existing curricula.
+To this end, TAC designed, developed, tested, and delivered a pedagogical competency framework for addressing AD(H)D-relevant behaviour in the classroom and ready-to-use training and professional development opportunities, culturally responsive to the contexts of the partner countries and suitable for integration into existing curricula.

 🧠 Professional development and training of teachers and teachers in initial teacher training on the causes, nature and performance and individual needs of students with AD(H)D;